akyuzegemen/DSA_210_project/README.md

 **2. Time Tracking and Analysis:**

 Estimation of total time spent on the game based on match counts and durations.
-Insights into gaming frequency and patterns (e.g., specific times of the year or week when gaming is more frequent).

 **3. Data Visualization:**